Arthi-chaud/Arthi-chaud/README.md

 - [LinkedLists](https://github.com/Arthi-chaud/LinkedLists): A C library to manage data using linked-lists-type containers

-- [Marvinette](https://github.com/Arthi-chaud/Marvinette): A framework for functionnal testing, using PHP
+- [Marvinette](https://github.com/Arthi-chaud/Marvinette): A framework for functional testing, using PHP

 ___